 Your carrier may not be required to do so if they don’t have mail to deliver to your address.
-To find out, contact your local Postal Service Consumer Affairs office.
+To find out, contact your local Postal Service Consumer & Industry Contact office.

-Please contact your local Postal Service Consumer Affairs office.
+Please contact your local Postal Service Consumer & Industry Contact office or you may file a complaint online.
 If you suspect mail theft by your letter carrier, please file a complaint with us online.
 If you suspect mail theft by a non-postal employee, such as a neighbor, please contact the Postal Inspection Service.

 Change of Address Request.

 I have a customer service issue/complaint to report.